inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 #### CLUSTERING IN BIGQUERY
-Clustering groups similar data together based on specific attributes or criteria.
+Clustering groups data based on specific attributes or criteria.
 Within a partition you can further cluster the data by another attribute, for example by vendorid.
 Data will then be grouped within the partition by the clustering attribute.
 This can also increase querying efficiency.

 It is best to create clusters based on the attributes frequently used to query the data.
 ```sql